bbauska/JS-svg/README.md

 });
 </pre>

-Hopefully there won't have been any surprises in the aforementioned.
+<p>Hopefully there won't have been any surprises in the aforementioned.</p>

-Next up, we'll deal out some Pareto distribution and create our buildings.
+<p>Next up, we'll deal out some Pareto distribution and create our
+buildings.
 In the following loop, there's one line in particular I want to unpack, and this is where we set the height using the Gen.constrain() function.
 Without it, our Pareto distribution would generate some dizzyingly high buildings that would extend well beyond the canvas limits.
-However, using Gen.constrain() alone with a set upper limit leads to a clipped effect on the highest buildings, so to even this out, I've added in a Gen.random() function to vary the upper limit.
+However, using Gen.constrain() alone with a set upper limit leads to a clipped effect on the highest buildings, so to even this out, I've added in a Gen.random() function to vary the upper limit.</p>

 <pre>
 // <i>A loop for our generative cityscape.</i>